All Electric and Hybrid Electric Drive by Mike Gunning

 • Engine requires high RPM to deliver power to the shaft – This requires shifting of the gear in and out of neutral at slow docking speeds

-• Significant fumes and exhaust
+• Significant fuel and exhaust odor

 How the Electric and Diesel differ

 Power is power and the propeller does not care how the rotational power is created.
 Or does it?
-The electric motor has the significant advantage of a remarkable flat torque curve through most of the RMP range.
+The electric motor has the significant advantage of a remarkable flat torque curve through most of the RPM range.
 Because of this capability, electric motors can normally drive more powerful propellers than comparable powered diesels.
 Advantage electric

 Electric motors low speed operations around the anchorage or in and out of dock is much improved over the diesel.
 There is no lugging the diesel and moving the transmission in and out of gear – there is no gear.
 Advantage electric

 The electric has a lesser energy storage capacity as there is limited space and weight capacity for batteries on board.
 The Diesel has significantly more energy storage in the form of liquid fuel.
 The battery pack of a typical sailboat can be described as having a 2 gallon fuel tank.
 Advantage diesel